 It is also not permitted to sleep in a car or campervan randomly in parking lots, on land, or somewhere on the roads.
-This has been a bit of an issue from tourists who don’t do their research before-hand.
+This has been a bit of an issue for tourists who don’t do their research beforehand.

 It is not fair to the locals and travelers should come prepared to follow the rules of the Islands as they have been put in place for a reason.

 Also, do note that if you are camping during winter in the Faroe Islands, you must call and make arrangements ahead of time.